|

 Over the next few days he watched her carefully, but, he hoped, discreetly.

-He made sure each day they came to a planet where they could spend the
+He made sure each day they came to a planet where they could spend their

-stop her throwing pieces of the picnic away when she thought he wasn't
+couldn’t stop her throwing pieces of the picnic away when she thought

-looking.
-He couldn't stop her going to the bathroom after the breakfast
+he wasn’t looking.
+He couldn’t stop her going to the bathroom

-and evening meal and throwing up what she had eaten.
-Not without physically
+after the breakfast and evening meal and throwing up what she had eaten.

-restraining her in a way he didn't want to have to do.
+Not without physically restraining her in a way he didn’t want to

 There WERE clinics for that sort of thing on Earth, of course.
 If it got